-- To recommend appointment of paper setters/examiners of various examinations at the start of each (i) - To prepare quizzes, assignments, test papers etc. for Continuous Assessment (CA), Mid-Semester (ii) examination (MS) and End Semester (ES) examination and to evaluate them.
-Normally, each concerned faculty member, who is also a member of ERC, will do this job for his/her class.
+- (i) To recommend appointment of paper setters/examiners of various examinations at the start of each semester. - (ii) To prepare quizzes, assignments, test papers etc. for Continuous Assessment (CA), Mid-Semester examination (MS) and End Semester (ES) examination and to evaluate them.
+Normally, each - 7 Passed in the meeting of standing committee on academic matters held on June 3,2016 concerned faculty member, who is also a member of ERC, will do this job for his/her class.
 However, in exceptional circumstances any part of the work may be entrusted to some other member of the ERC.